AlexanderGallo19/pokeapi-alex/README.md

 # Poke API Landing Page

-This project is build with Vite + React-Typescript, the pokeapi was used to obtain obtain information and put it in a responsive desing that includes a Landing page, pokemon page with pagination and page with relevant information about each pokemon
+This project is build with Vite + React-Typescript, the pokeapi was used to obtain information and put it in a responsive desing that includes a Landing page, pokemon page with pagination and page with relevant information about each pokemon

 ## Steps to run this project